geographiclib/geographiclib/doc/scripts/GeographicLib/tutorials/geodesics.md

 <img src="http://upload.wikimedia.org/wikipedia/commons/c/cb/Geodesic_problem_on_an_ellipsoid.svg" width="250">
 </center>
-A geodesic can be extended indefinitely by requiring that any sufficiently small segment is a shortest path.
+A geodesic can be extended indefinitely by requiring that any sufficiently small segment is a shortest path; geodesics are also the straightest curves on the surface.

 Traditionally two geodesic problems are considered:
 * the direct problem &mdash; given &phi;<sub>1</sub>,